sniyaz/csci-110-su24/about.md

 In general, the exams aren't worth that much of your grade.
 I personally dislike exams (just as part of my teaching philosophy), and don't think they make much sense in an online class or introductory CS classes in general.
 But Mt.
 SAC forces me to give them, so here we are.

-**Missing an Exam:**: You usually need to let me know **72 hours** in advance if you need a make-up exam.
+**Missing an Exam:** You usually need to let me know **72 hours** in advance if you need a make-up exam.
 I understand that life happens: if something unexpected happens that causes you to miss an exam, you need to let me know within **24 hours** for me to handle it somehow.

-**Golden Rule:** If weird stuff happens and you aren't sure what to do, send me an email.
-I understand that we are all human beings with a lot going on, and I don't want this class to make your life miserable.

 ## Programming Assignments